dgraph-io/dgraph-docs/content/graphql/admin/index.md

 - Using `/admin/schema`
 - Using the `updateGQLSchema` mutation on `/admin`

+{{% notice "tip" %}}
+While modifying the GraphQL schema, if you get errors like `errIndexingInProgress`, `another operation is already running` or `server is not ready`, please wait for a moment and then retry the schema update.
+{{% /notice %}}

 ### Using `/admin/schema`

 The `/admin/schema` endpoint provides a simplified method to add and update schemas.